 With that in mind, before committing to a variable annuity – or any type of annuity, for that matter – it is important to read over all of the fine print so that you know what to anticipate.
 Working with an annuity specialist can be beneficial – particularly if that expert has access to annuities from multiple insurance carriers.
 That way, you can be better matched with an annuity that truly meets your needs.

 Over the years, insurance companies have tried to come up with ways to make annuities more appealing to potential purchasers.
 One strategy has been the offering of “hybrid” annuities.
-While not exactly a ‘scam’, hybrid annuities often don’t live up the marketing hype.
+While not exactly an ‘annuity scam’, hybrid annuities often don’t live up the marketing hype.

 The term ‘hybrid’ annuity can refer to variable annuities or indexed annuities with income riders tacked on.
 Annuity companies stray from the path by trying to create one product that offers Income Now, and Income Later, and Safe Growth.